 - You can also make these brownies in an 8 x 8 x 2-inch baking dish.
 The baking time will be longer, maybe 20 minutes or so.
 Let them cool for at least 30 minutes before cutting them into squares and serving.

-So, spread a little love around on Valentine’s Day — and everyday — with these super cute, super delicious Valentine’s Day Nutella Brownies full of Heart!
+So, spread a little love around on Valentine’s Day — and everyday — with these super cute, super delicious Valentine’s Day Gluten-Free Nutella Brownies.

 And yes, of course you can skip the little hearts.
 I know everyone doesn’t have that little cutter on hand.
 These brownies are delicious either way.